-- 9. Fill the hydraulic tank with hydraulic fluid as specified in Hydraulic Fluid Specifications (page 43). - 10.
+- Fill the hydraulic tank with hydraulic fluid as specified in Hydraulic Fluid Specifications (page 43). - 10.
 Start the engine and let it run for a few minutes. - 11.
 Shut off the engine. - 12.
-Check the hydraulic-fluid level and add fluid to fill the tank if necessary; refer to Hydraulic Fluid Specifications (page 43). - 13.
+Check the hydraulic-fluid level and add fluid to fill the tank if necessary; refer to Checking the Hydraulic-Fluid Level (page 43). - 13.
 Close the hood.